 Welcome to hero school.

-The faculty address I gave for the class of 2016 at convocation August, 2016.
+The faculty address I gave at the Baylor College of Medicine convocation August, 2016.

 This was an awesome speech, Dr. Brandt!
 Thanks for welcoming us so warmly!